-This Data Protection Policy sets out how Beyond Broadway ("we", "our", "us") handle the Personal Data of our customers, suppliers, employees, workers and other third parties.
+This Privacy Standard sets out how Wheelers Solicitors Ltd ("we", "our", "us", "the Company") handle the Personal Data of our clients, suppliers, employees, workers and other third parties.

-This Data Protection Policy applies to all Personal Data we Process regardless of the media on which that data is stored or whether it relates to past or present employees, workers, customers, clients or supplier contacts, shareholders, website users or any other Data Subject.
+This Privacy Standard applies to all Personal Data we Process regardless of the media on which that data is stored or whether it relates to past or present employees, workers, customers, clients or supplier contacts, shareholders, website users or any other Data Subject.

-This Data Protection Policy applies to all Beyond Broadway Personnel ("you", "your").
-You must read, understand and comply with this Data Protection Policy when Processing Personal Data on our behalf and attend training on its requirements.
-This Data Protection Policy sets out what we expect from you in order for Beyond Broadway to comply with applicable law.
-Your compliance with this Data Protection Policy is mandatory.
-Related Policies and Privacy Guidelines are available to help you interpret and act in accordance with this Data Protection Policy.
-You must also comply with all such Related Policies and Privacy Guidelines.
-Any breach of this Data Protection Policy may result in disciplinary action.
+This Privacy Standard applies to all Company Personnel ("you", "your").
+You must read, understand and comply with this Privacy Standard when Processing Personal Data on our behalf and attend training on its requirements.
+This Privacy Standard sets out what we expect from you in order for the Company to comply with applicable law.
+Your compliance with this Privacy Standard is mandatory.
+Any breach of this Privacy Standard may result in disciplinary action.